BD2KGenomics/dcc-ops/README.md

 ### Setup for Consonance

+See the Consonance [README](consonance/README.md) for details.

+#### Consonance CLI on the Host VM

-You probably want to install the Consonance command line on the VM above so you can submit work.
+You probably want to install the Consonance command line on the host VM so you can submit work from outside the Docker containers running the various Consonance services.
+Likewise, you can install the CLI on other hosts and submit work to the queue.

 Download the command line from:

 https://github.com/Consonance/consonance/releases

+Follow the interactive directions for setting up this CLI.
+You will need the elastic IP you setup previously (or, better yet, the "base domain" from above).

 ### Setup for Boardwalk